 Minnesota allows same-sex couples to petition for adoption.
 Those with children face the same custody and visitation concerns as their heterosexual peers.
 Custody disputes may be complicated by second-parent adoption arrangements, which were common for gay and lesbian couples prior to 2013.

-The Brown Law Offices, P.A. offers a variety of essential same-sex divorce services for Minnesota residents.
+The law firm of Barna, Guzy & Steffen, Ltd. offers a variety of essential same-sex divorce services for Minnesota residents.
 Call today to schedule a case consultation.